The bead model and limit behaviors of dimer models: A discrete version of the bead model and the dimer model on the honeycomb lattice

 \subsection{The dimer model on $H$}

 A \emph{dimer configuration} of the honeycomb lattice $H$ is a subset of edges of $H$ such that every vertex is incident with exactly one edge of this subset.
 A dimer configuration is also called in graph theory a \emph{perfect matching}.
-On the set of all possible dimer configurations, there is a two-parameter family~\cite{KOS} of \emph{Gibbs probability measures}, all elements of which satisfy the following properties: \begin{itemize} \item They are ergodic under the action of the lattice translations $\ZZ\times\ZZ$, \item If a dimer configuration is fixed in an annular region of $H$, the dimer configurations on the inside and in the outside region are independent, and the dimer configurations inside are uniformly distributed. \end{itemize}
+On the set of all possible dimer configurations, there is a two-parameter family~\cite{KOS} of \emph{Gibbs probability measures}, all elements of which satisfy the following properties: \begin{itemize} \item They are ergodic under the action of the lattice translations $\ZZ\times\ZZ$. \item If a dimer configuration is fixed in an annular region of $H$, the dimer configurations on the inside and in the outside region are independent, and the dimer configurations inside are uniformly distributed. \end{itemize}

-Here is how these measures are defined, following~\cite{KOS,Ke:LocStat}.
+Here is how these measures are defined, following~\cite {KOS,KeLocStat}.
 The vertices of $H$ are colored in white and black such that no two neighbors have the same color.
 Weights are assigned to edges of $H$ according to their orientation: $a$, $b$, $c$.
 A fundamental domain of $H$ is obtained by taking for example a white and a black vertex sharing an horizontal edge.
-The vertices of $H$ are labeled by their color and the coordinates of their fundamental domain $(\col,y)$.
+The vertices of $H$ are named by their color (\textbf{w}hite or \textbf{b}lack) and indexed by the coordinates of their fundamental domain $(\col,y)$.
+The fundamental domain and the base vectors are represented on Figure~\ref {fig:hexfunddom}.

-The local statistics for the Gibbs measure corresponding to these weights have a determinantal form: the probability that edges $\e{e}_1=(\wv_{\col_1,y_1},\bv_{\col'_1,y'_1}),\dots,\e{e}_k=(\wv_{\col_k,y_k},\bv_{\col'_k,y'_k})$ belong to the random dimer configuration are given by
+The local statistics for the Gibbs measure corresponding to these weights have a determinantal form: The probability that edges $\e {e}_1=(\wv_{\col_1,y_1},\bv_{\col'_1,y'_1}),\dots, \e{e}_k=(\wv _{\col_k,y_k},\bv_{\col'_k,y'_k})$ belong to the random dimer configuration are given by

 where $\K$ is the so-called \emph{Kasteleyn operator}.
-In the case of the honeycomb lattice, it is simply the weighted adjacency matrix restricted to the lines corresponding to white vertices, and columns corresponding to black vertices: if $\wv$ and $\bv$ are neighbors, then $\K(\wv,\bv)=a$, $b$ or $c$ depending on the orientation of the edge $(\wv,\bv)$.
+In the case of the honeycomb lattice, it is simply the weighted adjacency matrix restricted to the rows corresponding to white vertices, and columns corresponding to black vertices: if $\wv$ and $\bv$ are neighbors, then $\K(\wv,\bv)=a$, $b$ or $c$ depending on the orientation of the edge $(\wv,\bv)$.
 If they are not neighbors, then $\K(\wv,\bv)=0$.
-Since $\K$ is $\ZZ^2$ periodic, its inverse can be expressed using inverse Fourier transform over the unit torus:
+Since $\K$ is $\ZZ^2$ periodic, its inverse can be expressed using inverse Fourier transform over the unit torus

 When none of the weights is greater than the sum of the other two, one can show (by computing explicitly the integral above) that every type of edge appears in the random dimer configuration with positive probability.
 The measure is then said to be \emph{liquid}~\cite{KOS}.